 The physiotherapists at Fysiofitaal Tilburg are able to diagnose a problem of the pectoralis minor.
 Treatment depends on the severity.
-If there is damage, relative rest is started followed by exercise therapy.
-Other problems can be treated with a combination of pain reduction, muscle lengthening, posture modification and/or increasing the load capacity.
+If there is damage, relative rest followed by exercise therapy is started.
+Other problems can be treated with a combination of pain relief, muscle lengthening, postural modification and/or increasing load capacity.

 The pectoralis minor muscle has its origin at the 3rd, 4th and 5th ribs.
 The muscle runs from there to the raven beak protrusion (processus coracoideus), which is part of the scapula.
 This muscle can pull the scapula down (depression), pull it forward (protraction), rotate it inward (endorotation) and can help with breathing.
 As you can see, this muscle mainly has functions related to the shoulder girdle.
 Here it has mainly and stabilizing function.

 Repeatedly demanding great force from this muscle can cause symptoms.
 We see this in movements where the arm is away from the body and turned outward.
-In strength athletes, therefore, mainly when this force is requested during bench press or shoulder press.
-Such complaints also occur in contact sports such as boxing.
-In addition, complaints to the pectoralis minor muscle can occur due to a lack of variation in posture.
+With forceathletes so mainly when this force is requested during bench press or shoulder press.
+Similar complaints also occur in contact sports such as boxing.
+In addition, complaints to the pectoralis minor muscle can occur due to a lack of alternation in posture.